 Lawyer Salary Negotiation

 First, let me give you a reality check.
 A low ball salary offer is not an insult or a value of your self worth; it’s simply a low ball offer.
 And it’s likely that it’s just a starting point in which you can begin your negotiation for a larger salary.
 They’ve already determined that they want to hire you.
-They value your talent, but they may not know what you are worth.
+They value your talent, but they may not know what you are worth or possibly out of tune with what the lateral market demands.
 The salary negotiation stage gives you that opportunity.
-As a recruiter, I have seen employers and candidates negotiate packages that in the end benefited the candidate by $25,000 or more.
+As a legal recruiter, I have seen employers and candidates negotiate packages that in the end benefited the candidate by $25,000 or more.

 It is possible to negotiate a better salary, but you need to be prepared to make your case.

 There are several factors to weigh when it comes to negotiating compensation.
 Before you have that conversation with a potential employer, you should have an understanding about the law firm’s compensation structure.
 Does the firm have a lock step compensation structure (which is often the case for junior and mid-level associates)?
 If so, you may have very little opportunity to negotiate the base salary successfully.
 You should consider asking for a signing bonus instead.

 Other factors to consider are the bonus structure and benefits.
 Will you be eligible for a bonus your first year with the firm and if so, what is the criteria that you must meet in order to earn that bonus.
 Is the bonus based solely on billable hours or are discretionary factors that come into play.
 Discretionary factors may be negotiable.

 Are there other benefits that are important to you?
 An additional week of vacation, relocation reimbursement, and lower billable hour requirements are all factors when assessing your overall offer package.
 Once you’ve fully understood the compensation structure, you will be in a much better position to negotiate.